PolyFly: Polytopic Optimal Planning for Collision-Free Cable-Suspended Aerial Payload Transportation: Experimental Results

-Accurately capturing the quadrotor’s rotation further increases the fidelity of the polytopic model and therefore navigation reliability.
-This detail becomes critical when the vehicle flies close to a ceiling, particularly for a platform with long rotor arms that forms a thin yet wide rectangular footprint.
-Since high-acceleration maneuvers induce large attitude changes, aggressive trajectories close to overhead surfaces can cause rotor collisions with the environment.
-As shown in Fig. \ref{fig:poly}, most planners approximate the vehicle as an ellipse, which is an over-approximation of the robot body, especially for large frames.
-By employing a tight polytope that explicitly accounts for the robot's rotation, we eliminate this conservatism and ensure collision free navigation in near-ceiling flight.
+Accurately capturing the quadrotor’s orientation further increases the fidelity of the polytopic model and therefore navigation reliability.
+This detail becomes critical when the vehicle flies close to a ceiling or floor, particularly for a platform with long rotor arms that form a thin yet wide rectangular footprint.
+Since high-acceleration maneuvers induce large orientation changes, aggressive trajectories close to surfaces can cause rotor collisions with the environment.
+As shown in Fig. \ref{fig:poly} and \ref{fig:ceiling_examples}, most planners over-approximate the vehicle with a sphere or ellipsoid.
+By employing a tight polytope that accounts for the robot's orientation, we eliminate this conservatism and ensure collision free navigation in near-ceiling flight.

-We demonstrate these benefits in a scenario where the quadrotor must fly just below a ceiling.
+We demonstrate these benefits in Fig. \ref{fig:incorporating_orientation} and \ref{fig:ceiling_examples}.
 Fig. \ref{fig:incorporating_orientation} illustrates how incorporating the orientation into the planner prevents collisions.
-In Fig. \ref{fig:incorporating_orientation} (A), the quadrotor strikes the ceiling during a high-acceleration maneuver because the planner ignores the attitude change that accompanies acceleration.
+In Fig. \ref{fig:incorporating_orientation} (A), the quadrotor strikes the ceiling during a high-acceleration maneuver because the planner ignores the orientation change that accompanies acceleration.
 In contrast, Fig. \ref{fig:incorporating_orientation} (B) shows how the orientation-aware planner descends during the acceleration phase to avoid a collision.
+The ceiling-floor scenario in Fig. \ref{fig:ceiling_examples} shows the PolyFly trajectory and overlays the PolySingle polytope to illustrate the over-approximation introduced by \cite{zheng2020}.
+PolySingle fails in these scenarios because \cite{zheng2020} uses a common orientation for all components due to its single polytope representation of the entire system, which prevents navigation in such tightly constrained environments.